Constructing high-fidelity halo merger trees in AbacusSummit: Applications of the merger tree

 Figure~\ref{fig:corr_kappa2p0} also shows that much of the discrepancy between \rockstar{} and \compaso{} disappears after the cleaning procedure is applied to the \compaso{} haloes.
 By merging haloes that our method flagged for cleaning with heavier neighbours, we eradicate the vast majority of the population of haloes that were originally found at the boundaries of massive clusters.
 This results in a dramatic suppression in the prominent spike that previously punctuated the measurement of $\xi(r)$ for \compaso{} haloes.
 That said, the auto-correlation functions of haloes heavier than $\log\left[M_{{\rm halo}}/ {\rm M}_\odot/h \right] \geq 12.5$ remain largely unaffected by cleaning, and they show appreciable differences with respect to \rockstar{} on scales smaller than $r\lesssim2$ Mpc$/h$.
 We note, however, that matching \rockstar{} exactly is not our intention -- nor, indeed, is it necessary -- as some differences between the two catalogues will inevitably persist due to the different philosophies used for identifying dark matter haloes.

-In Figure~\ref{fig:corr_kappa_compare} we show the dependence of the 2-point correlation function on the particular choice of $\kappa$.
-Each panel now shows the {\it fractional change} in $\xi(r)$ (measured relative to the default \compaso{} measurement) for $\kappa=1.2, 2.0$, and $20.0$.
-Consistent with our observations of the halo mass function in Figure~\ref{fig:hmf_compare}, we find that $\kappa=1.2$ and $\kappa=2.0$ yield identical results in all panels.
+We also find that, consistent with our observations of the halo mass function in Figure~\ref{fig:hmf_compare}, $\kappa=1.2$ and $\kappa=2.0$ yield identical results in all panels.
 Both choices lead to a $\sim15\%$ reduction in the auto-correlation of $\log\left[M_{{\rm halo}}/ {\rm M}_\odot/h \right] \leq 12.0$ haloes.
 The $\kappa=20.0$ case results in a more modest change ($5-10\%$ in the auto-correlation function).
 The biggest contrast to the lower $\kappa$ (i.e., more aggressive) cleaning choices is seen in the cross-correlations between massive haloes.
-This is seen most prominently in bins (3,4) and (4,5) of Figure~\ref{fig:corr_kappa_compare}, where we see that the $\kappa=20.0$ choice has no real cleaning effect relative to the default \compaso{} halo catalogue.
+This is seen most prominently in bins (3,4) and (4,5) of Figure~\ref{fig:corr_kappa2p0}, where we see that the $\kappa=20.0$ choice has no real cleaning effect relative to the default \compaso{} halo catalogue.